open-compensation-token-license/license-token-website/wikisrc/decentralized-governance-in-open-source.md

 **The Essence of Open Source**

 Open source software (OSS) thrives on collaborative development.
 Unlike proprietary software, whose source code is typically locked behind corporate walls, OSS allows users to read, modify, and distribute code freely.
 This openness not only accelerates innovation but also fosters a robust community of contributors and users dedicated to maintaining and improving the software.
+For more on the intersection of open source and blockchain, visit [Open Source Software and Blockchain Synergies](https://www.license-token.com/wiki/open-source-software-and-blockchain-synergies).

 **Understanding Decentralized Governance**

 Decentralized governance refers to a system in which decision-making authority is distributed among a diverse set of stakeholders instead of being concentrated in a single centralized entity.
 This approach encourages inclusivity, democratization, and broad participation, fostering a vibrant ecosystem in which contributors feel a sense of ownership and responsibility.
+Learn more about [Decentralized Governance in Open Source](https://www.license-token.com/wiki/decentralized-governance-in-open-source).

 **Advantages of Decentralized Governance**